Pavel Tretyakov

 Pavel Mikhaylovich Tretyakov (Па́вел Миха́йлович Третьяко́в; 27 December 1832 – 16 December 1898) was a Russian businessman, patron of art, collector, and philanthropist who gave his name to the Tretyakov Gallery and Tretyakov Drive in Moscow.
 His brother Sergei Tretyakov was also a famous patron of art and a philanthropist.

-Childhood
+Career in business

-Together with other Moscow businessmen he acted as the founder of the Moscow merchant bank (becoming one of its heads), the Moscow commercial and industrial company, some other large firms.
+Together with other Moscow businessmen he acted as the founder of the Moscow Merchant Bank (becoming one of its heads), the Moscow commercial and industrial company, some other large firms.
 He amassed a considerable fortune (4.4 million rubles), consisting of real estate (5 houses in Moscow), securities, money and bills.

 Collecting art

 Tretyakov started to collect art in 1854 at the age of 22; his first purchase was 10 canvases by Old Dutch masters.
 He laid down for himself the aim of creating a Russian National Gallery.
 In his collection Tretyakov included the most valuable and remarkable products, first of all the contemporaries, from 1870 - mainly members of the society of circulating art exhibitions (Tovarishchestvo peredvizhnyh hudozhestvennyh vystavok or Peredvizhniki, Передвижники in Russian).
 He bought paintings at exhibitions and directly from artists' studios, sometimes he bought the whole series: in 1874 he acquired V.V.
 Vereschagin's "Turkestan series" (13 pictures, 133 figures and 81 studies), in 1880 - his "Indian series" (78 studies).
 In his collection there were over 80 studies by Alexander Ivanov.
 In 1885 Tretyakov bought 102 studies by V.D.
 Polenov painted by the artist during journeys across Turkey, Egypt, Syria and Palestine.
 He also acquired Viktor Vasnetsov’s collection of the sketches made during his work on St Volodymyr's Cathedral in Kiev.
 Tretyakov had the fullest collection of such artists as: V.G.
 Perov, I.N.
 Kramskoi, Ilya Repin, Vasily Surikov, I.I.
 Levitan, and Valentin Serov.
 Aspiring to show the beginnings and development of the domestic school of art, Tretyakov began to acquire pictures by masters of the 18th and first half of the 19th centuries and landmarks of Old Russian painting.
 He also conceived the creation of a "Russian pantheon" - a portrait gallery of famous Russians.
 He commissioned especially for it portraits of figures of domestic culture from leading masters of this genre - N.N.
 Ge, Kramskoi, N.V.
 Nevrev, Perov, Repin.

 In 1870-80 Tretyakov also began to collect illustrations (471 by 1893), and in 1890 he began to collect icons.
 During his lifetime they were kept in his study and were not put on public display.
 He also had a small collection of sculpture (9 sculptures by 1893).